FarronF/limerick-council-meetings/meetings/2024/03/01-Joint Policing Committee Meeting/Minutes - Joint Policing Committee Meeting - 8th December 2023.md

 Coronation had raided 132 properties, seized property, drugs, cash and other items and arrested 17 people

+for alleged money laundering and drugs offences and charged six people with sale and supply of drugs.
+---
-for alleged money laundering and drugs offences and charged six people with sale and supply of drugs.--- Superintendent Reidy stated that Operation Croí is running very successfully in Roxboro and is tackling anti-
+Superintendent Reidy stated that Operation Croí is running very successfully in Roxboro and is tackling anti-

 social behaviour, public order offences, shoplifting, drink and drug driving and additional Gardaí are